 Discover Nam Ha National Park

-Nestled in the country’s northwest, it’s the kind of spot where you half expect a nature documentary crew to pop out from behind a tree.
-The park is home to clouded leopards, barking deer, and a myriad of rare bird species.
-Walking through Nam Ha is like stepping into a giant, green, living room.
+Nestled in the country’s northwest, Nam Ha National Park is home to clouded leopards, barking deer, and a myriad of rare bird species.
 The trees tower overhead like natural skyscrapers, and the air smells like it’s been freshly manufactured by plants (because, well, it has).
 And let’s not forget the cultural aspect.
 The park is a stone’s throw from several ethnic villages, offering a peek into lifestyles that haven’t changed much in centuries…

 Unravel The History Of Houaphan Province

-Houaphan is rugged, mountainous, and draped in a cloak of dense forests.
-Houaphan is famously known as a stronghold during the Secret War in Laos.
-This province was the headquarter for the Pathet Lao, the communist forces during the conflict.
-Some of the must-visit historical sites here is the Viengxay Caves that were home to the headquarters of the Pathet Lao during the war and the Hintang Archaeological Park dotted with dozens of enigmatic menhirs (standing stones).
+Houaphan is rugged, mountainous village, completely surrounded by dense forests, you know scenic, but also the perfect place if you’re looking for an isolated military stronghold.
+During the Secret War, Houaphan was just that- the most powerful stronghold of the Pathet Lao (the communist forces).
+Some of the must-visit historical sites here are the Viengxay Caves which were home to the headquarters of the Pathet Lao during the war and the Hintang Archaeological Park dotted with dozens of enigmatic menhirs (standing stones).

 See Centuries Old Tea Trees In Phongsaly Province

-Located in the far north of Laos, bordering China and Vietnam, Phongsaly is a hidden gem, particularly for tea enthusiasts and lovers of the less-traveled road.
-Some of these trees are over 400 years old, making them contemporary with some pretty significant moments in history.
-The tea from these ancient trees is the kind of brew that has depth, character, and a story in every leaf.
+Located in the far north of Laos, bordering China and Vietnam, Phongsaly is a beautiful remote village famous for its untouched surrounding nature and tea trees are over 400 years old, making them contemporary with some pretty significant moments in history.

 Explore The Rural Towns Of Attapeu Province